-ERIC P. ROSE, NPDP, MBA is a product innovation and management consultant who provides entrepreneurs and established companies with the expertise to move new product ideas from market opportunity into marketplace reality.
+ERIC P. ROSE, NPDP, MBA is a product innovation and management consultant who provides entrepreneurs and established companies with the expertise to move new products from opportunity into marketplace reality.
 Eric has more than 35 years’ experience in product innovation, product development, manufacturing, commercialization, and project management.
 He has worked in the consumer, medical, and industrial product industries with companies ranging from startups through Fortune 500 firms.

 Eric’s areas of expertise include business growth through new product innovation, new product strategy, project management, and product innovation education.
 Eric evaluates existing corporate New Product Innovation (NPI) processes, identifies opportunities for improvement, and supports the implementation of those improvements to drive earnings growth.